verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

    After deploying the application, configure DNS to resolve the application's ingress DNS name to the application's load balancer IP address.
-   The application's DNS name is the value of the binding's `spec.ingressBindings.dnsName` field.
+   The application's DNS host name is the value of the host specified in the application configuration's ingress trait (see the `spec.rules.hosts` value provided in the application configuration's ingress trait).
-   The load balancer IP is obtained by querying Kubernetes for the Istio ingress gateway status.
+   The load balancer IP is obtained by querying Kubernetes for the Istio ingress gateway status:

    ```shell script
    kubectl get service -n istio-system istio-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[0].ip}